 - Becoming more articulate and communicative

-- No need to conceal habit from friends or family
+- No need to conceal habit from family members

 - Less isolation from others due to drug use

-- No more need to socialize with drug dealers or drug users
+- No more need to socialize with people who deal or use

-- Spending with friends and family for purposes other than drug use
+- Spending with friends and family without using

-- Improved relationships with a romantic partner and other loved ones
+- Improved relationships with a spouse or lover

-- No need to worry about smelling like marijuana in social, work, or academic situations
+- No need to worry about smelling like marijuana at school or work

 - Ability to inspire others to quit drug or alcohol use